sage-church/shred-inc/README.md

 Once the files are correctly stored on the computer, opening the index.html file in a browser should be successful.

 No installations are needed to load the page.

+LICENSE:

+Distributed under the MIT License.
+See the LICENSE file for more information.